Toyo Suyemoto

 Toyo Suyemoto (January 14, 1916 – December 30, 2003) was a Japanese-American poet, memoirist, and librarian.
-Her memoir I Call to Remembrance: Toyo Suyemoto's Years of Internment was published posthumously in 2007 by Rutgers University Press.
-She was incarcerated due to her Japanese ancestry during World War II.

 Biography

 Toyo Suyemoto was born January 14, 1916, in Oroville, California.
 She was the daughter of Japanese immigrants, Tsutomu Howard Suyemoto and Mitsu Hyakusoku Suyemoto.
 She was raised in the Nihonmachi, or Japantown, of Sacramento, CA. She attended University of California, Berkeley where she majored in English and Latin.
 She married Iwao Kawakami, a Nisei journalist.
 The couple moved to Oakland, CA, where their son, Kay, was born in October 1941.